June 11, 2026

 • Foreign transaction fees apply

-Business owners who need to strengthen their credit can use the Bank of America® Secured credit card, which offers the support of an established national bank.
+If you need to strengthen your business credit, the Bank of America® Secured credit card offers the support of an established national bank.
 Unlike unsecured cards that demand strong credit profiles, this option lowers the entry barrier by tying your credit line to a refundable security deposit.
-It combines accessibility with the backing of a large financial institution, making it a reliable stepping stone for younger businesses.
+It combines accessibility with the backing of a large financial institution, making it a reliable stepping stone if you're just getting started.

 Key features: